Alhambra, Mirador de Lindaraja

 - There are 7 non-regular reflective tiles (including 2 kites).

-- The tiling satisfies the interlace condition and has no finite interlace and one infinite interlace.
+- The tiling satisfies the interlace condition and has one finite interlace and no infinite interlace with straight cross-overs.

 - The tiling is edge-to-edge.